StormBytePP/StormByte-Buffer/README.md

 #### FIFO

-A byte-oriented buffer with automatic growth on demand.
+A byte-oriented buffer backed by `std::deque<std::byte>` with automatic growth on demand.
 Not thread-safe by itself.

 - **Purpose**: Basic buffer for sequential byte storage and retrieval
 - **Key Features**: